 Mathematics and Statistics consist of three strands:

 Number and Algebra – Involves calculating and estimating, using appropriate strategies and methods in flexible ways.
-It also involves understanding patterns and relationships found in numbers.
+Algebra involves understanding patterns and relationships found in numbers shapes and measures.

 Geometry and Measurement – Geometry involves recognising properties and symmetries of shapes and describing position and movement.
 Measurement involves using appropriate units to predict and calculate.

-Statistics – involves solving problems using appropriate data, finding relationships and trends and communicating findings.
+Statistics – involves solving problems using appropriate data, – designing investigations, collecting data, finding relationships and trends and communicating findings.